youtube/cobalt/cobalt/site/docs/development/setup-android.md

     python -m pip install requests
     ```

+1. Install ccache to support build acceleration. ccache is automatically used
+    when available, otherwise defaults to unaccelerated building:

+    ```
+    $ sudo apt-get install ccache
+    ```

+    We recommend adjusting the cache size as needed to increase cache hits:

+    ```
+    $ ccache --max-size=20G
+    ```

 1. Download and install [Android Studio](https://developer.android.com/studio/).
 1. Run `cobalt/build/gyp_cobalt android-x86` to configure the Cobalt build,
     which also installs the SDK and NDK.
 (This step will have to be repeated